timofeymukha/eddylicious/docs/developer_guide/contributing.rst

 Your contributions to the project are most welocome!
 The best way to precede is open an issue on Bitbucket where you can describe the contribution you have in mind.
+Then it can be discussed with the community.

-However, in order to ensure that the overall quality of the library is maintained, the following requirements have to be fulfilled for the contribution to be accepted:
+In order to ensure that the overall quality of the library is maintained, the following requirements have to be fulfilled for the contribution to be accepted: